HyeriChang/Sudokugame/README.md

 6. Search Algorithm:

 The code uses a recursive backtracking search algorithm to explore the state space systematically.
-The algorithm tries different numbers in empty cells, backtracks when it encounters a contradiction, and continues until a solution is found or all possibilities are exhausted.
+The algorithm tries different numbers in empty cells, backtracks when encountering a contradiction, and continues until a solution is found or all possibilities are exhausted.

 7. Backtracking: